cifanip/portfolio/cases/04_hidden_markov_models/index.md

 b_{j}(k) = P(\text{observation } k \text{ at } t | \text{state } q_j \text{ at } t). \qquad (1.1)
 $$

+Analogously to A, we have that B is also row-stochastic.

 [^1]: Stamp, M., 2004.
 A revealing introduction to hidden Markov models.
 Department of Computer Science San Jose State University.